Perineal Tearing: How To Reduce Tearing and Heal After Birth - Baby Chick

 Starting to massage the perineum between 34 and 36 weeks can help the tissues stretch better.2 Research shows that it doesn’t cause any harm and may help reduce your risk of tearing.3 You can follow these steps to massage your perineum:

-- Start by applying a warm, wet washcloth to your perineum or take a warm bath.
+1. Start by applying a warm, wet washcloth to your perineum or taking a warm bath.

-- Apply lubricant to your fingers.
-Make sure it’s a good lubricant without parabens or glycerin.17
+3. Apply lubricant to your fingers.
+Make sure it’s a good lubricant, free of parabens and glycerin.17

-- Apply gentle pressure down and out diagonally for one to two minutes.
-Then, press straight down for one to two minutes.
-Use your fingers to make a “U” shape or smiley face shape.
+5. Apply gentle pressure down and out diagonally for one to two minutes.
+Then press straight down for 1 to 2 minutes.
+Use your fingers to make a “U” shape or a smiley face.

 2. Learn How To Push Correctly